kubernetes-sigs/cluster-api/docs/proposals/20240807-in-place-updates.md

 __In-place Update__: any change to a Machine spec, including the Kubernetes Version, that is performed without deleting the machines and creating a new one.

-__External Update Lifecycle Hook__: CAPI Lifecycle Runtime Hook to invoke external update extensions.
+__Update Lifecycle Hook__: CAPI Lifecycle Runtime Hook to invoke external update extensions.

 __Update Extension__: Runtime Extension (Implementation) is a component responsible to perform in place updates when  the `External Update Lifecycle Hook` is invoked.